 The deal was unusual not just because ArcherPoint is the largest independent Business Central reseller, according to CEO Greg Kaupp, but because of some of the unusual business structures the reseller had in place: Among other things, ArcherPoint is an employee-owned company, with an ESOP in place since 2018, as well as a "phantom stock" plan for its employees outside the U.S. who can't participate in the ESOP.

-He continued, "What caused me to know that these were people that I wanted to work with, was when they came back, they'd done their homework on the ESOP and they'd done their homework the phantom stocks, they'd done their homework on the international operations, and they came back with an approach that was so thoughtful and unlike anything else we'd seen anyone else present — that gave me a lot of confidence that this was going to be an amazing opportunity."
+He continued, "What caused me to know that these were people that I wanted to work with, was when they came back, they'd done their homework on the ESOP and they'd done their homework on the phantom stocks, they'd done their homework on the international operations, and they came back with an approach that was so thoughtful and unlike anything else we'd seen anyone else present — that gave me a lot of confidence that this was going to be an amazing opportunity."

 Kaupp noted that ArcherPoint kept its team filled in on the deal even before they had signed a letter of intent with Cherry Bekaert.

 "One of the things I loved about working with Michelle and Roy and the team at Cherry Bekaert was that they saw all this not as a problem, but as an opportunity," he explained.
-"They said, 'Wow, if you are communicating with your team ahead of time, there's so much we can do in terms of people and culture."
+"They said, 'Wow, if you are communicating with your team ahead of time, there's so much we can do in terms of people and culture.'"

 Thompson came to do a presentation to ArcherPoint's staff after the LOI was signed, and Cherry Bekaert set up an internal FAQ site where staff could ask questions and get answers.